 The CPS has suspended the recruitment of legal trainees who would have been due to take up positions with the organisation in October 2010.

 A spokesman said: “This move follows a review of current and future staffing levels and takes account of reductions in public spending.
-Legal trainees due to start work at the CPS this month (October) will be unaffected and we will review further legal trainee recruitment next year.”
+Legal trainees due to start work at the CPS this month will be unaffected and we’ll review further legal trainee recruitment next year.”

 The CPS legal trainee scheme is currently advertised one year before the start date so applicants need to have completed either the Legal Practice Course, Bar Vocational Course or be in their final year of study to start the following October.